 148 Act," provides further clarification on who the Legislative Operating Committee may direct complete 149 a fiscal impact statement at various stages of the legislative process, as well as timeframes for 150 completing the fiscal impact statement.
+151 • Conclusion.
+The Legislative Operating Committee has not yet directed that a fiscal impact

-- Conclusion.
-The Legislative Operating Committee has not yet directed that a fiscal impact statement be completed. - 152 153
+• Conclusion.
+The Legislative Operating Committee has not yet directed that a fiscal impact statement be completed.